 BIOL-1010 - Fundamentals of Biology

-Fundamentals of Biology will instruct students in basic biological phenomena and how organisms interact with their environments.
+An introduction in basic biological phenomena.
 Emphasis will be placed on humans and processes within the human biology.
-Topics will include: biological diversity, biological molecules, cells, organ systems, genetics and the interaction of man with his environment.
+Topics include: biological molecules, cells, organ systems, genetics, biological diversity, and the interaction of man with his environment.

 BIOL-1010L - Fundamentals of Biology Laboratory